daronphang/programming-resources/cloud-computing/AWS/services/storage/products.md

 - First backup copies all the data
 - Subsequent backups copy blocks of data that have changed since the most recent snapshot are saved

-## EFS (Elastic File System)
+## Amazon EFS (Elastic File System)

 Amazon EFS provides highly optimized file storage for a broad range of workloads and applications.
 It is a scalable file system that can be used with AWS Cloud services and on-premises resources.

 As you add and remove files, EFS grows and shrinks automatically.
 It **can scale on demand to petabytes without disrupting applications**.
 It is the only cloud-native shared file system with fully automatic lifecycle management.
 There is no need for provisioning or managing storage capacity and performance.

-Amazon is a **regional** service and stores data in and across **multiple Availability Zones**.
+Amazon EFS is a **regional** service and stores data in and across **multiple Availability Zones**.
 The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
 Additionally, on-premises servers can access EFS using AWS Direct Connect.

 ## Amazon FSx